openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

   </solution>
   </problem>

+.. _Multiple Responses in Text Input Problems:

 ******************************************
 Multiple Responses in Text Input Problems
 ******************************************

 You can specify more than one correct response for text input problems.
-For example, instead of requiring students to enter exactly "Dr. Martin Luther King, Junior," you can allow answers of "Martin Luther King," "Doctor Martin Luther King," and other variations.
+For example, instead of requiring learners to enter "Dr. Martin Luther King, Junior" exactly, you can also allow answers of "Martin Luther King," "Doctor Martin Luther King," and other variations.
 To do this, you can use the Simple Editor or the Advanced Editor.

 ==============
 Simple Editor
 ==============

-To specify additional correct responses in the Simple Editor, include "or=" (without the quotation marks) before each additional correct response.
+To specify additional correct responses in the Simple Editor, include``or= `` before each additional correct response.

 ::